IGD is one of the main players in Italy’s retail real estate sector: it develops and manages shopping centers throughout Italy.

 3 No operators controls more than 10% of the market

-The restrictive measures imposed to limit the spread of the virus brought to a change in the consumer behaviour: consumers have become more familiar with e-commerce in all its forms, causing investors to worry about a growing decline in sales in physical shops over the long term.
-Despite this , the level of e-commerce penetration at the end of 2020 was still very far removed from thos of US or the major European countries and it seems unlikely that its growth will accelerate further in the long term.
+The restrictions imposed to limit the spread of the virus brought to a change in the consumer behaviour: consumers have become more familiar with e-commerce in all its forms, causing investors to worry about a growing decline in sales in physical shops over the long term.
+Despite this , the level of e-commerce penetration at the end of 2021 was still very far removed from thos of US or the major European countries and it seems unlikely that its growth will accelerate further in the long term.

 Here at IGD we are also convinced that the growing penetration of e-commerce should not be seen only as a threat to traditional retail, but as an opportunity: online and traditional shopping can co-exist if integrated.
 This is why our strategy for the next few years will be focused on, among other things, omnichannel concepts, namely connecting and integrating the offline and online buying experience as much as possible.
 The e-commerce plays an undoubtedly important part, but the physical shop serves a key role in terms of customer experience: the experience offered by physical shopping continues to be unique.